ubombar/live-pod-migration/README.md

 [Watch the demo](https://youtu.be/7GHJsDL4Bt0)

 ## Demo in Command Line
+Here is the script used in the demo video.

 To create a simple stateful container, the following command can be used.